Mangomangos/cv/README.md

-My name is Jenna and I'm a beginner python coder
+My name is Jenna and I'm a beginner python coder.

-I'm currently learning how to built websites using html and css this is my first website
+I'm currently learning how to built websites using html and css.

+This is my first website.